Beaverhead Mountains

 The Beaverhead Mountains, highest point Scott Peak, el.
 11393 ft, are a mountain range straddling the Continental Divide in the U.S. states of Montana and Idaho.
 (See also the GNIS link here.)
 They are a sub-range of the Bitterroot Range, and divide Beaverhead County, Montana from Lemhi County, Idaho and Clark County, Idaho.

 Geography

 The Beaverheads encompass an area of 4532 sqmi.
 They lie to the east of the Bitterroot Mountains, to the south-west of the Big Hole Basin and the Pioneer Mountains and to the west of the Centennial Mountains.
 Passes in the mountains include Lemhi Pass, Bannock Pass, Big Hole Pass, Big Hole Pass II, Junction Pass and Monida Pass.
 The Beaverheads are further subdivided into the West Big Hole Mountains, the Big Hole Divide, the Tendoy Mountains, the Italian Peaks, and the Garfield Peaks.

+Climate

+Homer Youngs Peak is a mountain in the West Big Hole roadless area.

 Etymology

 The mountains take their name from Beaverhead Rock, to the north of the mountains.
 Major summits in the Beaverheads include Garfield Mountain (10,961 ft) and Eighteenmile Peak (11,141 ft).